Detection of astrophysical gravitational wave sources by TianQin and LISA

-One of the most striking differences is that TianQin is going to fly on a geocentric orbit~\cite{tq_2021} while LISA is going to be on a heliocentric orbit~\cite{lisa_2017}.
+One of the most striking differences is that TianQin is going to fly on a geocentric orbit~\citep{tq_2021} while LISA is going to be on a heliocentric orbit~\citep{lisa_2017}.
 A direct consequence of the orbit is that TianQin will have an arm length $L_{\rm TQ} = \sqrt{3}\times10^5\,{\rm km}$ while LISA on its heliocentric orbit will have a bigger arm length $L_{\rm LISA} = 2.5\times10^6\,{\rm km}$.
 The difference in the arm length is one of the reasons why LISA is more sensitive to slightly lower frequencies while TianQin is more sensitive to slightly higher frequencies as shown in \fref{fig:sc}.
 The mission lifetime of TianQin is planned to be five years with a duty cycle of 50\,\% a schedule of three months on/three months off resulting in an effective observation time of 2.5 years.
-LISA is planned to have a mission lifetime of four years but with a higher duty cycle of around 75\,\% leading to an effective observation time of three years~\cite{lisa_2022}.
-However, in contrast to TianQin the off-time for LISA is not going to be scheduled.
+We include these on- and off-times by manipulating the data in a way where three months of unchanged signal (on-time) are followed by three months where the signal is set to zero (off-time).
+Moreover, we assume that the last three months of detection are always during an on-time.
+LISA is planned to have a mission lifetime of four years but with a higher duty cycle of at least 75\,\%~\citep{lisa_2022a}.
+Therefore, we assume that three consecutive years of data are collected.